eserlxl/nextVersion/doc/CI_CD_GUIDE.md

 # CI/CD and Testing Guide

-This guide provides comprehensive information about the Continuous Integration and Continuous Deployment (CI/CD) infrastructure for `vglog-filter`, including GitHub Actions workflows, testing procedures, and quality assurance processes.
+This guide provides comprehensive information about the Continuous Integration and Continuous Deployment (CI/CD) infrastructure for `next-version`, including GitHub Actions workflows, testing procedures, and quality assurance processes.
 It aims to give developers a clear understanding of how code changes are validated and maintained.

 ## Table of Contents